When does the course start? April 09 2018

 What is Netlogo and how do I get it?
 This course uses the Netlogo simulation platform for examples, demonstrations, and homework assignments.
 Netlogo is a free software package that runs on Windows, Macintosh, and Linux operating systems.
 No previous experience with Netlogo, or with computer programming, is required.
 The introductory videos of the course gives instructions on how to download and use Netlogo and further videos teach students the Netlogo language and how to develop their own simulations.
+If you would like an introduction to NetLogo before starting this course we recommend taking our Fundamentals of NetLogo tutorial by Prof. Bill Rand.
 You can download NetLogo at http://ccl.northwestern.edu/netlogo/download.shtml

 Will Netlogo run on iPads or other tablets, or on smartphones?
 No, not yet, though the NetLogo team is working on this.
 For now you have to run it on a regular computer.
 Any computer running Windows, Macintosh, or Linux should work with NetLogo.

 Is there a required textbook?
 No textbook is required.
 The lectures will be complemented by numerous suggested readings that will be provided on the course web site.
 Some of the units are based in part on Melanie Mitchell's book, Complexity: A Guided Tour.
 This book is a good companion volume to the course, but is not necessary for taking the course.